cs396-web-dev/spring2021/pages/_assignments/hw1.md

 - `alive`: A boolean representing whether the character is alive or dead.

 ## Part 4: Writing the API

+Your job is to implement each route in the API so that the client can interact with the data.
+You should replace `res.status(501).send()` in each route with your own code that sends back a response with a `200` status and any necessary data.

 Implement the following GET routes.